xboxue/pixontrips/packages/web/posts/blogs/canon-eos-7d-mkii-vs-sony-a7rii.md

-export const metadata = { title: "Canon EOS 7D MKII vs. Sony A7rII", date: "2017-06-10", public: true, description: "Am I out of mind?
+export const metadata = { title: "Canon EOS 7D MKII vs. Sony A7rII", date: "2017-06-10", public: true, thumbnail: "", description: "Am I out of mind?
 Why on earth would I compare a wildlife/sport/action camera (EOS 7D MKII) with a..." }

 Am I out of mind?
 Why on earth would I compare a wildlife/sport/action camera (EOS 7D MKII) with a camera mainly designed for landscape photography (Sony A7rII)?
 There is very little in common between the two.